huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 The final step is to add all of the users in the account to the IAM group created by the template.
 It is called something like, Autotag-ManageEC2InstancesGroup.
 If you want autotagging to work in another region, you have to set up autotagging in that region by following the same steps as shown above.

+If you want to see how the lambda code is working in cloudwatch, you can go to CloudWatch and click on Logs to see the latest lambda function execution.
+Each of of the function executions shows what happens when each method in the function is executed.

 Congrats!
 You have now completed the Autotagging tutorial.

 Summary of what we have just done: